 Long Pond Ironworks State Park

 Spend the day fishing with the family at Long Pond Park’s bodies of water, Green Turtle Pond, and Monksville Reservoir.
-There are also guided tours through the Ironworks Historic District, where the furnace area is still open for visitors.
+There are also guided tours through the Ironworks Historic District, where the furnace area is still open to visitors.

 Wawayanda State Park

 Wawayanda State Park is one of the quietest and most peaceful places to go and enjoy a day with the family.
-With some of the most beautiful views, the Park is the perfect place for hiking, camping, special events, or playing.
+With some of the most beautiful views, the Park is perfect for hiking, camping, special events, or playing.

 Fort Mott State Park